BIG-MAP/FINALES2/README.md

 1. Click on the icon for the remote explorer in the left sided navigation bar in VS Code

-1. Find the finales2docker in the list, hover over it and click the left most icon that pops up
+1. Find the finales2 docker in the list (if you did not run any other containers before, it is the first one in the list under the drop-down menu in DevContainers), hover over it and click the left most icon that pops up

 1. This opens a new VS Code window within the Docker

-1. Open the root folder "\"
+1. Open the root folder `/`

 1. Navigate to the directory called "data"